wurli/soilgrids/README.md

 The `ocs_correlation()` method fits and displays summary statistics for a linear model with sand, clay and silt as predictors and OCS as the response variable.
-Based on the R-squared values returned in the summary, it looks as if these properties may be somewhat effective at predicting OCS, although this hypothesis should be taken with a pinch of salt due to the small sample size:
+Based on the R-squared values returned in the summary, it doesn't look like these soil properties are particularly good predictors for OCS in this case:

 ```python